Rtanj: Fringe theories

-In 1971, poet Miodrag Pavlović wrote a poem "Splendid wonder" (Divno čudo).
-Inspired by the folk myths from the area, Pavlović described Rtanj as an abode of the ancient Serbian gods.
-In the next decades, additionally influenced by the pyramidal shape of the mountain, Rtanj became popular among the fringe theories supporters.
-In the 21st century it became a place of regular gathering of the believers in paranormal, which organize groups, symposiums and "surveys" of the mountain.
+In 1971, poet Miodrag Pavlović wrote a poem, "Splendid Wonder" (Divno čudo).
+Inspired by local folk myths, Pavlović described Rtanj as an abode of the ancient Serbian gods.
+In the next decades, additionally influenced by the pyramidal shape of the mountain, Rtanj became popular among fringe theories supporters.
+In the 21st century it became a place of regular gathering of believers in paranormal, who organize groups, symposiums, and "surveys" of the mountain.

-The most popular theory is that, due to its shape and other "observed" factors (precise pyramidal geometry, golden ratio math, wondrous natural life, strong electromagnetism with fine frequencies, endemic plants, healthy energy radiation, special climate, mystical cultural heritage, naturally radiation-ionized air, Tesla waves), the mountain had to be artificially built.
-Claims are made that it is a multi-dimensional portal, that a channel leads from the top of the mountain to below the ground being used as a launch pad for alien spaceships and that Rtanj is an "oscillator and resonator of the subtle energy hubs".
+The most popular theory is that, due to its shape and other "observed" factors (precise pyramidal geometry, golden ratio math, wondrous natural life, strong electromagnetism with fine frequencies, endemic plants, healthy energy radiation, special climate, mystical cultural heritage, naturally radiation-ionized air, Tesla waves), the mountain had to have been artificially built.
+Claims are made that it is a multi-dimensional portal, that a channel leads from the top of the mountain to below the ground being used as a launch pad for alien spaceships, and that Rtanj is an "oscillator and resonator of the subtle energy hubs".
 Alleged sightings of the "flying balls" over the mountain became a common place.

-For some New Age believers, the pyramidal shape of the mountain is due to it containing an alien pyramid emitting mystical energies.
-Many people have flocked here prior to the predicted 2012 Mayan Doomsday, believing it will protect them.
+For some New Age believers, the pyramidal shape of the mountain is due to its containing an alien pyramid emitting mystical energies.
+Many people have flocked here prior to the predicted 2012 Mayan Doomsday, believing that it would protect them, as Rtanj is the "strongest energy spot on the planet".
+Alleging that the name of the mountain came from the Latin word artan, which in turn derives from art in artificius ("artificial", human-made), the theory of Artania, an ancient pre-civilization highly technologically advanced and spiritually locale developed.
+There are also claims of a Roman hospital in the foothills, where wounded soldiers from all over the empire were brought, as they would heal three times faster.

-Vrelo locality is described as the source of magnetic energy.
-The results were "confirmed" by the radiesthesia surveys, as attested by the plaque on the small stone pyramid.
+Vrelo locality is described as the source of magnetic energy, the results of which are "confirmed" by radiesthesia surveys, as attested to by the plaque on the small stone pyramid.
 People stand in the hole in this area, filling themselves with energy.
-They claim that the prehistoric people recuperated their energy on this spot and that animals sleep on this spot during winter and that strange appearances which allegedly show on the photos taken here are because of the time travelers.
+They claim that prehistoric people recuperated their energy on this spot, that animals sleep on this spot during winter, and that strange images that allegedly show up on photos taken here are due to time travelers.

 Plantlife

 The mountain is home to Rtanj catmint (Nepeta rtanjensis), endemic species of the Nepeta genus.
 Discovered in 1974, it grows only on the Rtanj.
-In 2020, a postage stamp with the image of the plant was issued, celebrating 125th anniversary of the Museum of Natural History in Belgrade.
+In 2020, a postage stamp with the image of the plant was issued, celebrating the 125th anniversary of the Museum of Natural History in Belgrade.